#acbabenchbar

 Executive Director

-The Amram Award is a truly unique award, and it is given in the spirit of the Bench-Bar Conference.
-The Bench-Bar Conference is dedicated to professional development and to enhancing and improving the bar association and the justice system in the community.
-Similarly, the Amram Award recognizes individuals who personify professional excellence and who have demonstrated substantial commitment to the ideals of the Allegheny County Bar Association as well as to the betterment of the greater community.
+The Amram Award is a truly unique award, and it is given in the spirit of the Bench-Bar Conference and honoring the ideals and legacy of Philip Werner Amram.
+The Bench-Bar Conference is dedicated to professional development and to enhancing and improving the bar association and the justice system in our community.
+Similarly, the Amram Award recognizes individuals who personify professional excellence and who have demonstrated substantial commitment to the ideals of the ACBA, as well as to the betterment of the greater community.

 PREVIOUS AMRAM AWARD WINNERS